You may have heard of the FODMAP diet, and wondered what exactly it meant.

 - Decrease in Bifidobacteria: This is a group of bacteria associated with a healthy gut and therefore, the decrease observed is not ideal.
 This decrease has however shown to reverse itself 2 weeks after ending the FODMAP diet, see below) (reference).

-- Increase in Bilophila wadsworthia: This is a bacterium associated with excess gas and intestinal inflammation (reference).
+- Increase in Bilophila wadsworthia: This is a bacterium associated with excess gas (reference).

 Reintroducing FODMAPs have shown the following changes in the gut microbiota: